 A concept album that challenges us to think and listen more carefully to the world around us while painting the sky with sounds seemingly beamed from the heavens, Snivilisation is perhaps Orbital’s most quiet and difficult album.
 It is a record of mixed emotions and relentless vision.
 Broken hearted, Paul and Phil Hartnoll, two brothers who believed in the power of music to change the world, were almost hellbent on memorializing that sometimes silly notion in a kind of sonic stone.
 So that ‘Quality Seconds,’ comes at us like a tidal wave of aggression, blurring the lines between hardcore punk and abstract techno, pumping its fists at oppression.

 Almost exhausted, we come to the high point — ‘Are We Here?’
 Considered by many to be Orbital’s finest composition, it again employs Goldfrapp on the angel council.
-“What does God say?” a distant male voice asks us memorably, followed by the musings of another voice, what sounds like an Aussie scientist in the astral wilds reporting back to us: “Are we here?
+“What does God say?” a distant male voice asks us memorably — followed by the musings of another voice, what sounds like an Aussie scientist in the astral wilds reporting back to us: “Are we here?
 Are we unique?” he asks earnestly.
 “Are we something utterly special in the universe?
 Or are we an example of many many civilizations that have been many many different life forms?”

 Blending the scientific and the spiritual, the Hartnolls bring in a twirling jungle beat set to a lugubrious ska riff.
 Goldfrapp’s vocals whip about as if caught in a dust devil, her dervish moans opening up as ‘Are We Here?’ evolves into ever more frenetic drum scapes.
 But none of this prepares us for the delightful climax, which comes in a succession of brilliant waves borne on the broken rhythms of space and time.
 Questions ricochet in our heads: “Are we here?
 Are we unique?”
 Again it asks reverently, or is it mockingly, “What does God say?”

-Answering her joyful coos in a kind of religious chorus, are high-pitched pipes that sustain like reflections in a waterfall — the true wordless secular hymn asking us to live up to the creeds we preach — trailing off to clock chimes and wakeful double knocks, before a humorous yet biting sample of an English family complaining about this new generation.
-“The prodigal son is alive and well and living in the front bedroom,” says the father.
+Answering her joyful coos in a kind of religious chorus, are high-pitched pipes that sustain like reflections in a waterfall — the true wordless secular hymn asking us to live up to the creeds we preach — trailing off to clock chimes and wakeful double knocks, before a humorous yet biting sample of an English family complaining about this new generation: “The prodigal son is alive and well and living in the front bedroom,” says the father.
 “We never see him, he treats this home like a hotel,” says his mother or sister.
-“You just can’t speak to him,” a brother adds, before the grandfather roars, “He’s disgusting, long-haired, work shy, dirty lay-about, ought to be in the bloody army!”
+“You just can’t speak to him,” a brother adds, before the grand daddy roars, “He’s disgusting, long-haired, work shy, dirty lay-about, ought to be in the bloody army!”
 And in answer, Orbital simply repeats, “What does God say?”

-In the decades after Snivilisation, Western civilization encountered al-Qaida, many troubled wars and a Wall Street meltdown that left the global economy in tatters.
-But the Hartnolls were not just pointing fingers at governments.
-They were calling on all of us to keep the faith.
-The album’s sniffling cover art says as much.
-With egg beaters, mobile phones and robot electrodes sticking onto our heads, Snivilisation is a grand mirror for the age.
+With wires, egg beaters, mobile phones and robot electrodes sticking from our heads, Snivilisation is a grand mirror for the age.
 The album’s inner sleeve art includes a witty picture of God on a clouded throne wearing virtual reality goggles.
 The message is clear: no one is free from the mirage, not even Him.

 Track Listing: